Guaaay/Guaaay/README.md

 ### Alejandro Astudillo

-I'm a CompSci graduate in Madrid
+I'm a CS graduate in Madrid

 Currently working on embedded and real time systems